 - Exercise Regularly - Regular exercise increases serotonin levels in the body.
 Regularly increasing your endorphins, the chemical associated with mood regulation and relaxation, will encourage your brain to create more serotonin receptors, making you happier and more relaxed in general.
 Find a way to run, especially, even if you have to do it on a treadmill, as running tends to have the best effect on mental health.

-- Exposure - Finally, while living with panic attacks can make the idea of exposing yourself to being outside harder, the truth is that if you can get yourself to spend more time out in new places and learn to be okay with the idea you may have a panic attack (often easier said than done, of course) the likelihood of future fear will decrease.
+- Exposure - Finally, the truth is that if you can get yourself to spend more time out in new places and learn to be okay with the idea you may have a panic attack (often easier said than done, of course) the likelihood of future fear will decrease.

 Taking care of yourself often involves taking the initiative to ask others for their help.
 However, making healthy lifestyle choices can be a big help in overcoming the disorders that are disrupting your life, and if you combine that with smart decisions for both your anxiety and panic disorder you may even be able to control it within your own home.